 Coin grading is determined on a 70 point scale, with 1 being the lowest grade and 70 being the highest.
-For uncirculated or bullion Silver Eagles the highest grades awarded are PCGS MS70 and NGC MS 70.
-For Proof Silver Eagles, the highest grades awarded are PCGS PR70DCAM and NGC PF 70 Ultra Cameo.
+For uncirculated or bullion Silver Eagles the highest grades awarded are PCGS MS70 and NGC MS 70 (Buy on eBay).
+For Proof Silver Eagles, the highest grades awarded are PCGS PR70DCAM and NGC PF 70 Ultra Cameo (Buy on eBay).
 The designations “DCAM” and “Ultra Cameo” refer to the cameo finish which is used on modern proof coins.

 Since Silver Eagles are never circulated, nearly all coins encountered will be in the higher grades from 65 to 70.
 For the most recent years, it is often the case that the vast majority of coins would grade 69 or 70.
 Earlier dates can be a challenge to find in top grades.
 There are some early dates in the series for which PCGS has not awarded the top grade to any coins evaluated.